AP source: Paire out of US Open after positive COVID-19 test

 The person who spoke to the AP said Paire’s result was the second that came back positive out of more than 7,000 tests for COVID-19 administered by the USTA so far as part of its “controlled environment” for the U.S. Open and the Western & Southern Open.

-That hard-court tournament, which ended Saturday, is normally held in Ohio but was moved to the U.S. Open’s site in Flushing Meadows this year.
+That other tournament, which ended Saturday, is normally held in Ohio but was moved to the U.S. Open’s site in Flushing Meadows this year.

 On Aug.
-20, the USTA announced one positive test but did not identify whose it was.
-Eventually, two players — Argentina’s Guido Pella and Bolivia’s Hugo Dellien — said their fitness trainer tested positive for COVID-19 and that is why they were dropped from the Western & Southern Open.
+20, the USTA announced one positive test but did not identify whose it was, saying only it was not from a player.
+Eventually, two players — Argentina’s Guido Pella and Bolivia’s Hugo Dellien — said it was their fitness trainer who had tested positive for COVID-19 and that is why they were dropped from the Western & Southern Open.

 Paire stopped playing his opening match in the Western & Southern Open on Aug.
 22 while trailing 6-1, 1-0 against Borna Coric.